 3. Domestic Settings

 A key feature of kitchen sink dramas was their focus on domestic settings.
-As the name suggests, many of these plays took place in kitchens or other ordinary household spaces, using these settings to explore the intimate, everyday lives of their characters.
+As the name suggests, many of these plays took place in kitchens or other ordinary household spaces, using these settings to explore their characters’ intimate, everyday lives.

 4. Naturalistic Dialogue

 Kitchen sink dramas were known for their use of authentic, colloquial dialogue that captured the regional accents and speech patterns of working-class people.
-This attention to linguistic detail allowed the plays to feel more grounded and realistic, helping audiences to connect with the characters and their experiences.
+This attention to linguistic detail made the plays feel more grounded and realistic, helping audiences connect with the characters and their experiences.